KennethColeDavis/BlackScholesPricingModel/README.md

 # BlackScholesPricingModel
 This project was done in python and only accounts for call options at the moment.
+The Black-Scholes model used accounts for dividend yeild and expects the options to be European style.
+The program uses primarily pandas DataFrames to store all data, while also making use of libraries such as yahooquery, numpy, scipy, pandas, and datetime.
+The final output of the program is designed to print to the terminal window and to a CSV file.